Frequently Asked Questions

 What is the maximum number of calibration points for a multi-point calibration?

-All of our instruments include a gas detection module that detects (by ‘smell’) a gas leak, this is far more sensitive than the human nose and can alerts you to small weeps that may otherwise go un-noticed.
+All of our instruments include a gas detection module that detects (by ‘smell’) a gas leak, this is far more sensitive than the human nose and can alert you to small weeps that may otherwise go unnoticed.
 We also include flame detection via infrared analysis, safety gas cut off and low level detection in the waste cup*

 *Not included on the Flash instrument range